tNodes

 This method returns the total number of nodes in DOF object.

-This method is also avaiable as the generic method called SIZE
+You can also use the generic method called SIZE

 Calling examples:

-Use .tNodes. operator to get the total number of nodes for DOF_.
+operator to get the total number of nodes for DOF_

 ans=.tNodes. obj